care-group/IMPINJ-RFID-MongoDB-Data-Collector/README.md

 ## Usage

-To run the Data Collector Module you must change directory into the `example` sub-directory of the root module folder.
+To run this code you must change directory into the `example` sub-directory of the root module folder.

 To start the module, use the following command, replacing 'IP_ADDRESS' with the IP of your Speedway Revolution reader.